kluete/ddt3/readme.md

 This repository's purpose is first and foremost to showcase my programming style... as Lua has largely been supplanted by higher-level (slower) languages.

-# Build instructions
+# No build instructions

-The projects is no longer in a buildable state, given the many dependencies and heavy patching of underlying frameworks, especially on wxWidgets.
+This projects is no longer in a buildable state, given its many dependencies and heavy forking of some underlying frameworks, especially wxWidgets